 Our Karate classes in Feltham focus on many types of people, usually one of these three: Those that would like to learn a new self-defense skill or sport which hopefully keeps them healthy Those people who are intent on learning Karate & People who want to develop the capability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or physical ability.

 Karate practice (Feltham ) – Our Karate Classes in Feltham

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Feltham .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Feltham .